Muhammad1umer-tech/SQL_Music_Store_Analysis/README.md

 Advanced: Employ CTEs for complex queries and explore partitioning for large datasets.

+## Topics

+**Question Set 1 - Easy**
+Querying Employee Data
+Analyzing Invoice Data
+Sorting and Filtering Invoice Data
+Identifying Top Cities for Promotion
+Determining the Best Customer

+**Question Set 2 - Moderate**
+Joining Tables for Customer Analysis
+Finding Top Rock Bands
+Analyzing Track Lengths
+Advanced Customer and Artist Spending Analysis Country-wise Top Customers

+**Question Set 3 - Advanced**
+Complex Sales Analysis with CTEs (Common Table Expressions) In-depth customer and Artist Spending Analysis Country-wise Advanced Sales Analysis

 ## Purpose
-This Project was successfull in answering the provided question, and the purpose of this project is to learn the basic, intermediate and advance topics of Mysql.
+This Project successfully answered the provided question, and the purpose of this project is to learn the basic, intermediate, and advanced topics of Mysql.

 I hope this is helpful! -->